brunocatani/SOA/README.md

 **All of these implementation use streamlit as a web deployment application for ease of testing and development**

-  **For basic libraries and requirements run inside of work enviroment**
+  **For basic libraries and requirements run inside of work enviroment or venv**
   ```
   pip install -r requirements.txt
   ```